SQL UPDATE JOIN – Update One Table Using Data from Another

 - To drop triggers

 Q6.
-What happens if you omit a WHERE clause in update?
+What happens if WHERE is omitted?

 - No update